 Another relevant regulation is the Ministerial Decree of 7 December 2016, which updated the domestic legal framework governing the administrative procedures for the issuance and exercise of licences for the prospecting, exploration and exploitation of liquid and gaseous hydrocarbons, formalizing the separation between the regulatory functions, relating to the safety of the oil and gas sector, and the functions relating to the issuance of licences for energy-mineral resources.

 In implementation of European Directive 2014/52/EU, amending Directive 2011/92/EU on the assessment of the environmental impact of certain public and private projects, Legislative Decree No. 104 of 16 June 2017 was also adopted, which intervened on the regulation of environmental impact assessment procedures for projects relating to upstream mining activities.

+The largest part of the EU’s domestic oil and gas in Mediterranean sea is produced in by Italy and Croatia; Italy is the most active Member State for all installations in the EU waters in Mediterranean (25%), followed by Croatia.

-With regard to the issue of the decommissioning of exhausted Oil&Gas platforms, although there is currently no systematic and homogeneous regulatory framework of the matter with reference to Italian legislation, the most recent indications can be found in the aforementioned Legislative Decree No. 145 of 18 August 2015 (Article 2, paragraph 1, letter g) and in Article 25, paragraph 6 of Legislative Decree No. 145 of 18 August 2015 (Article 2, paragraph 1, letter g) as well as in Article 25, paragraph 6 of Legislative Decree No. 104 of 16 June 2017 (‘Environmental Impact Assessment’), which establish that the Ministry of Economic Development, in agreement with the Ministry of the Environment and the Ministry of Culture, shall adopt national guidelines for the decommissioning of offshore platforms in order to ensure the quality and completeness of the assessment of their environmental impact.
+With regard to the issue of the decommissioning of exhausted Oil&Gas platforms, although there is currently no systematic and homogeneous regulatory framework of the matter with reference to Italian legislation, the most recent indications can be found in the aforementioned Legislative Decree No. 145 of 18 August 2015 (Article 2, para.
+1, letter g) and in Article 25, para.
+6 of Legislative Decree No. 145 of 18 August 2015 (Article 2, para.
+1, letter g) as well as in Article 25, para.
+6 of Legislative Decree No. 104 of 16 June 2017 (‘Environmental Impact Assessment’), which establish that the Ministry of Economic Development, in agreement with the Ministry of the Environment and the Ministry of Culture, shall adopt national guidelines for the decommissioning of offshore platforms in order to ensure the quality and completeness of the assessment of their environmental impact.

 These guidelines have been adopted with Ministerial Decree 15 February 2019 and provide for two alternative ways of decommissioning: 1) removal of the platform; 2) reuse for different purposes.
 The Guidelines apply to production platforms, compression platforms, transit platforms and related infrastructures serving mining facilities within the framework of mining concessions for the production of hydrocarbon deposits located in the territorial sea and the continental shelf.